-I have not mentioned negation-and this might seem a culpable omission.
+It might be noticed that the story told so far about semantic values of truth and falsity and practical attitudes of acceptance and rejection has not mentioned negation-and this might seem a culpable omission.
 After all, isn't the falsity of a claimable-believable-thinkable (what is expressed by a declarative sentence) just the truth of its negation?
 Isn't rejection or denial of it just acceptance or affirmation of its negation?
-Indeed.
+Indeed it is.
 And large swathes of the philosophical tradition have succumbed to the temptation to bring negation into the story at the ground-level.
-But I think we will be rewarded by exploring a direction of explanation that understands negation in terms of the relations between the semantic distinction between truth and falsity and the pragmatic distinction between acceptance and rejection, rather than the other way around.
-That is the essence of the logical expressivist approach to demarcating logical vocabulary and concepts, which I will be motivating in what follows.
-I will proceed on the assumption that almost all the important features of the structure of reasons and reasoning can be made visible in advance of introducing logical vocabulary and concepts.
+But we will be rewarded by exploring a direction of explanation that understands negation in terms of the relations between the semantic distinction between truth and falsity and the pragmatic distinction between acceptance and rejection, rather than the other way around.
+That is the essence of the logical expressivist approach to demarcating logical vocabulary and concepts, which will be explained and motivated beginning in this chapter and the next, and then implemented in detail in Chapter Three.
+In accordance with that strategy, we proceed by considering some important features of the structure of reasons and reasoning that can be made visible in advance of introducing logical vocabulary and concepts.